Computability of extender sets in multidimensional subshifts: asymptotic growths, dynamical constraints: Extender sets and extender entropies

-\begin{proposition} \decproblem{Extender-inclusion} is $\Pi_{2}^{0}$-complete.
-On the class of subshifts with a computable language, it is $\Pi^{0}_{1}$-complete. \end{proposition} \begin{proof}[Proof of $\Pi^{0}_{2}$-hardness for $\Z$ subshifts] We reduce the following known $\Pi^{0}_{2}$ problem\footnote{It is a rephrasing of \decproblem{Inf} (does a given machine halt on infinitely many inputs?), which is $\Pi^{0}_{2}$-complete.
-See \cite[Theorem 4.3.2]{soare_turing_computability}.}:
+\begin{proof}[Proof of $\Pi^{0}_{2}$-hardness for $\Z$ subshifts] We reduce the following known $\Pi^{0}_{2}$ problem\footnote{It is equivalent to \decproblem{Inf} (does a given machine halt on infinitely many inputs?).
+See~\cite[Theorem~4.3.2]{soare_turing_computability}.}:

-Let $(M, q)$ an instance of this \decproblem{Det-Rec-state}.
-We construct an effective subshift $X$ on two layers over the alphabet $\{\texttt{0}, \texttt{1}\} \times \{\ast, \square\}$ as follows: \begin{itemize} \item The symbol $\texttt{1}$ can only appear above a symbol $\ast$; and if there are at least two symbols $\ast$ on the second layer, no symbol $\texttt{1}$ can appear on the first layer; \item If there are at least two symbols $\ast$ on the second layer, at distance, say, $n > 0$, then the configuration is $n$-periodic; and if $M$ enters $q$ at least $n'$ times, then we impose $n > n'$. \end{itemize} As the rules above forbid an enumerable set of patterns, $X$ is an effective subshift.
-We then claim that $E_X((\texttt{0}, \ast)) \subseteq E_X((\texttt{1}, \ast))$ if and only if $M$ enters $q$ infinitely many times.
+Let $(M, q)$ be an instance of this \decproblem{Det-Rec-state}.
+We construct an effective subshift $X$ over the alphabet $\{\texttt{0}, \texttt{1}, \square\}$ as follows: \begin{itemize} \item Symbols $\texttt{0}$ and $\texttt{1}$ cannot appear together in a configuration.
+The symbol $\texttt{1}$ can only appear at most once in a configuration. \item If two symbols $\texttt{0}$ appear in a configuration at distance, say, $n > 0$, then the whole configuration is $n$-periodic; and if $M$ enters $q$ at least $n'$ times, then we impose $n > n'$. \end{itemize} As the rules above forbid an enumerable set of patterns, $X$ is an effective subshift.

-Indeed, the symbol $(\texttt{0},\ast)$ can be extended either by semi-infinite lines of symbols $(\texttt{0},\square)$, which are configurations that also extend the symbol $(\texttt{1},\ast)$ ; or by configurations containing $n$-periodic symbols $(\texttt{0},\ast)$, which do \emph{not} extend the symbol $(\texttt{1},\ast)$ because of the first rule.
-However, the second rule implies that for every $n > 0$, this $n$-periodic configuration exists if and only if $M$ visits $q$ less than $n$ times.
-This concludes the proof. \end{proof}
+Finally, $E_X(\texttt{0}) \subseteq E_X(\texttt{1})$ if and only if $M$ enters $q$ infinitely many times.
+Indeed, the symbol $\texttt{0}$ can be extended either by semi-infinite lines of symbols $\square$, which also extend the symbol $\texttt{1}$; or by configurations containing $n$-periodic symbols $\texttt{0}$, which do \emph{not} extend the symbol $\texttt{1}$ because of the first rule.
+However, by the second rule, this $n$-periodic configuration exists if and only if $M$ visits $q$ less than $n$ times. \end{proof}